MadhuraBelsare1/card-developer/docs/release-notes/account/account-overview.md

 &nbsp;&nbsp;&nbsp;&nbsp;**Update**: retrieves updated account limits information.

-**<span style="color:#ff6600;">Transaction</span>**  gives users options to retrieve summary or details of account holders recent account transactions.
+**<span style="color:#ff6600;">Transaction</span>**  feature gives users options to retrieve summary or details of account holders recent account transactions.
 Users have options to search for single or for multiple transactions using specific the search criteria multiple dates and multiple merchant.

-&nbsp;&nbsp;&nbsp;&nbsp;**Search**: Retrieves transaction details of a given accounts based on criteria submitted.
+&nbsp;&nbsp;&nbsp;&nbsp;**Search**: retrieves transaction details of a given accounts based on criteria submitted.